FogNetwork/Tsunami/README.md

 - All the best proxies
 - Nice game library
-- Chatbox connected to discord
 - Tab cloaking and other cool features
 - Basic auth
 - Customizable CSS
 - Installable PWA
-- Looks good
+- Build in youtube downloader

 ## Pages